karkirowle/relative_phoneme_analysis/README.md

 Adapt the script analysis.py to your own use case, i.e legend title should represent your own ASR architectures.

+### Explanation for myself

+Aligns based on Levensteihn distance on phoneme-level sklearn version 0.25 will deprecate labels argument

 ### TODO

 * Create environment.yml file
+* Stress cleaning is written in a redundant, somewhat idiotic way -> should be changed